-SLA EIP MFC support Class 1 Messaging connections and Class 3 Messaging connections.
+SLA EIP MFC support Class 1 Implicit Messaging connections and Class 3 Explicit Messaging connections.
 Class 1 connections are used to pass a grouping of data continuously between the Master scanner and the target device at fast update rates.
-The grouping of data is defined by Assembly objects (see section 'Data Assemblies').
+The grouping of data is defined by Assembly objects (see TBD).
 The Assemblies are defined to be used with certain connection types.
 The following sections discuss the following connections types and how they might be utilized on an Ethernet/IP network.

-Exclusive Owner Connection The terms Originator(O) and Target(T) are sometimes used to refer to the two devices respectively.
+Exclusive Owner Connection

+The terms Originator(O) and Target(T) are sometimes used to refer to the two devices respectively.
 With the Exclusive Owner connection, ownership of the device is established, and data is generally (not always) exchanged in both directions.
-The Owner-to-Target (O or T) connection is usually point-to-point (unicast).
-The Target-to-Owner (T or O) connection can be either unicast or multicast.
+The Owner-to-Target ($O \rightarrow T$) connection is usually point-to-point (unicast).
+The Target-to-Owner ($T \rightarrow O$) connection can be either unicast or multicast.
 Unicast restricts the data exchange between the two devices only.
-A multicast connection allows other devices to subscribe to the data being exchanged in the T or O connection using Listen Only connections if the target device supports this type of connection for the data assembly.
-Input Only Connection The Input Only connection establishes and exchange of data, primarily from the Target to the Owner (T or O).
+A multicast connection allows other devices to subscribe to the data being exchanged in the T $\rightarrow O$ connection using Listen Only connections if the target device supports this type of connection for the data assembly.

+Input Only Connection

+The Input Only connection establishes and exchange of data, primarily from the Target to the Owner $(T \rightarrow O)$.
 The Originator of this connection can be any device on the network including the Owner device.
-The T or 0 data is 0 length (NULL) and is used as a 'heartbeat' to keep the connection active.
-The Target-to-Owner (T or O) connection can be either unicast or multicast.
+The $T \rightarrow 0$ data is 0 length (NULL) and is used as a 'heartbeat' to keep the connection active.
+The Target-to-Owner $(T \rightarrow O)$ connection can be either unicast or multicast.
 Unicast restricts the data exchange between the two devices only.
-A multicast connection allows other devices to subscribe to the data being exchanged in the T or O connection using Listen Only connections if the target device supports this type of connection for the data assembly.
-Listen Only Connection The Listen Only connection allows devices to subscribe to a multicast connection stream from a target device provided that the data assembly used for the connection supports Listen Only.
+A multicast connection allows other devices to subscribe to the data being exchanged in the $T \rightarrow O$ connection using Listen Only connections if the target device supports this type of connection for the data assembly.

+Listen Only Connection

+The Listen Only connection allows devices to subscribe to a multicast connection stream from a target device provided that the data assembly used for the connection supports Listen Only.
 The Originator of this connection can be any device on the network including the Owner device.
 The pre-requisite to creating this connection is that a multicast connection from the Target must exist (see Exclusive Owner or Input Only connections).
-The T or 0 data is 0 length (NULL) and is used as a 'heartbeat' to keep the connection active.
-The Target-to-Owner (T O) connection is added to the subscription stream in the Target device and the Owner will begin to receive data from the multicast stream.
+The T \rightarrow 0 data is 0 length (NULL) and is 81 used as a 'heartbeat' to keep the connection active.
+The Target-to-Owner (T \rightarrow O) connection is added to the subscription stream in the Target device and the Owner will begin to receive data from the multicast stream.

-Appendix B - Data Type Definitions
+Appendix B- Data Type Definitions